jzelAdmin2006/m306-TouGH-Vault-github-backupper/README.md

 # m306-TouGH-Vault-github-backupper

-How to run TouGH-Vault with Docker:
+How to run TouGH-Vault with Docker
+(use corresponding [realm export](TouGH-Vault-deployment-realm-export.json), client secret has to be set before importing):

 ```bash
 docker network create TouGH-Vault